xia0pin9/RITA/readme.md

 #### On Debian based distrobutions start by installing at least these dependancies the command:

 You will also need to install a full ELK stack.
+There's an excellent guide to installing Elasticsearch, Logstash, and Kibana over at [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-4-on-ubuntu-14-04).

+There's also a sizeable pile of system dependencies that help do math and parse logs:

-Elasticsearch, Logstash, and Kibana can be found `sudo apt-get install build-essential python-dev python-pip libatlas-dev libatlas3-base liblapack-dev gfortran libpng12-dev libfreetype6-dev libblas-dev liblapack.dev gfortran`
+`sudo apt-get install build-essential python-dev python-pip libatlas-dev libatlas3-base liblapack-dev gfortran libpng12-dev libfreetype6-dev libblas-dev liblapack.dev gfortran`

 Also, you'll need a number of python specific dependencies.